eltortillero/angular-workspaces-crashcourse/README.md

     yarn create nx-workspace nx-angular-workspace --packageManager=yarn
-    To add Angular support to the Nx workspace run: yarn add -D @nrwl/angular -> this saves the developer dependencies
+    To add Angular support to the Nx workspace run: yarn add -D @nrwl/angular -> this saves the developer dependencies To create our first app we run the next command: yarn nx g @nrwl/angular:app dashboard --routing=true
+    we select scss as our stylesheet preprocessor and we are ready to rock